shockwavebot/terraform_ses/ECP_prv_openstack/README.md

 ## Create VMs

 `terraform init`

 `terraform apply -auto-approve`

 `#terraform destroy # to destroy`

 ## How to access:

 `ssh -i ~/.ssh/mstan.pub root@10.86.1.71`

+## How to run:

+This script runs terraform apply command, then set IPs in /etc/hosts file and /etc/ansible/hosts file.
+After that, it runs ansible-playbooks

+Requirements:

+- Python virtual environments are created
+- Openstack is configured and keypair is present locally (for passwordless access to VMs)

+`./tf_apply.sh`